SparkPost/pizza-bot/README.md

 ### Node

-You will need to have Node installed as well.
+You will need to have Node installed on your machine.
 The libraries we use require Node 4+ (the examples in this repo use the current release, Node 6).
-If you have an older version, check out [nvm](https://github.com/creationix/nvm).
+If you have an older version, check out [nvm](https://github.com/creationix/nvm) to upgrade.

 Check if you have Node installed by typing `node --version` in your terminal.
 If you get an error, download it here: https://nodejs.org/en/download/

 ### Git

-You will need to have Git installed on your machine, one quick way to do this is install GitHub Desktop.
+You will need to have Git installed as well.
+One quick way to do this is to install GitHub Desktop.

 Check if you have Git installed by typing `git --version` in your terminal.
 If you get an error, download it here: https://desktop.github.com/